MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 ![User Access Table](/content/media/psp-images/user-access-table.png)

+*To create an Azure AD Application, the user assigned a PSP Admin or Technical Developer role must also be an Application Administrator, Cloud Application Administrator, or Global Administrator in your Azure tenant.

 ### PSP Admin
 A PSP Admin has the highest level of authority and can manage Dynamics 365 Fraud Protection for a PSP and their merchant customers.
 It is a high-level administrative account with full access to all the PSP-centric features.